 - The land will continue in agriculture and will be grazed by sheep for the duration of the solar park.

-- Our proposal includes 50MW of battery storage.
+- Our proposal includes in excess of 90MW of battery storage.
 Solar power can be stored through battery storage, distributing power to the grid when demand is at its greatest.

 WHY IS LITTLE CROW SOLAR PARK IMPORTANT?

 - Due to the recognised effects of global warming and the age of our largely fossil fuel based electricity generation supply, the UK has committed to significantly increase the growth of renewable electricity generation whilst maintaining the security of supply and wholesale energy prices at acceptable levels.